Have you ever balled up your fists at something your spouse said?

 Have you ever felt the rush of heat to your face in the middle of a conversation?

 Marriage is a relationship unlike any other.
-You get to see all sides of your spouse, including the not so favorable.
+You get to see all sides of your spouse, the good and the not-so-good.
 And you don’t get to run away when things get rough.

 You have to brush your teeth at the same sink, toss and turn in the same bed and eat from the same refrigerator.